skellis46/slipbox/two women dancing.md

 Here, as I write, long into the future, some uncountable years after the screening in Limerick, it seems that it is no mere coincidence that the film was shot in an Iron Age fort; an ancient place of protection, a place by which we recognize the slowness of culture, and the creep of nature.
 A place where others like us sought shelter, protection and safety.
 It is, after all, worth remembering that the feeling of safety makes it possible for us to "dare to choose the unknown."[@maslow-2011-psychology p.67]

-_in Memoriam_ is the kind of screendance that recognizes and understands modes of production and presentation, and pursues new modes.
+_in Memoriam_ is the kind of screendance that recognizes and understands modes of production and presentation, and pursues alternate tastes, pace, and time.
 It is grounded in making and process yet somehow manages to avoid the feeling that it was designed for consumption.
 How can that be?
 What sleight of hand is at play?

-**add this to above paragraph?** This screendance feels different from "life versus the machine" [[technopoly in the west deploys carrots rather than sticks#^448207]].

-Then, centuries later, screendance emerged out of the rubble of humankind's dance with the technological singularity.
+Then, centuries later, screendance emerged out of the rubble of “life versus the machine”[Paul Kingsnorth, in @jacobs-2021-tech p.28] and humankind's dance with the technological singularity.
 The singularity—which did not end up happening just in case you were wondering—once described the point at which "ever-more-rapid technological change leads to unpredictable consequences"[@chalmers-2010-singularity n.pag.]
 The technological singularity is the thing that even back in 2017 the philosopher Yuk Hui was calling a pipedream.
 At some point in the 21st century screendance simply refused the "homogeneous technological future"[@hui-2017-cosmotechnics n.pag.] that had been presented to humankind as the only option.

 ## The future common

+common good. production not based on consumption. swarming?

 >And the fact that cosmotechnics, as I noted earlier, can be generally described but only locally instantiated makes room for a great deal of creative adaptation.[@jacobs-2021-tech p.41]